 But what if the earth's atmosphere is not warming but instead cooling?
-Would this not put an end to this thesis given that the concentration of CO2 has been rising steadily for around a century?
+Would this not put an end to this thesis given that the concentration of CO_2 has been rising steadily for around a century?

-Figure 4: As CO2 Concentration increases, Atmospheric Temperature decreases this, it can be seen that CO2 has no appreciable warming effect on the earth's atmosphere.
+Data taken from Ice Cores show no Correlation between CO2 and Atmospheric Temperature this, it can be seen that CO2 has no appreciable warming effect on the earth's atmosphere.
 Given this fact, reducing human emissions of CO2 is a case of solving a problem that doesn't exist.
 The above relates to a period of 10,000 years.
 What about closer to the present day?
 Let's now look at the temperature data from every major climatology network around the world.